GayathriSF4912/boldsign-esignature-skills/README.md

 1. Download or clone this repository.
 2. Copy the `BoldSign/` folder into your skills directory.
-3. Start prompting Claude with BoldSign eSignature tasks.
+3. Start prompting your AI agent with BoldSign eSignature tasks.

 Example install path used in our documentation: